kevinkenzhao/rpi-vpn/README.md

 ### OpenVPN

-The easiest way to install OpenVPN onto your Pi 4 device is to run the following command at the terminal:
+The easiest way to install OpenVPN is by running the following command at the terminal:
 ```
 curl -L https://install.pivpn.io | bash
 ```
-During installation, you will be prompted to configure items like a static IP address, OpenVPN server port number, upstream DNS resolver (can be Cloudflare's 1.1.1.1 for now, but will be changed to the IP address of Pi-Hole once it is configured), and whether personal devices will be connecting via your home router's public IP address or a DNS name.
+During installation, you will be prompted to configure items like a static IP address, OpenVPN server port number, upstream DNS resolver (select local Pihole option), and whether personal devices will be connecting via your home router's public IP address or a DNS name.
 This [video](https://www.youtube.com/watch?v=15VjDVCISj0) covers how to set up OpenVPN on a Pi in reasonable depth.

 #### Inability to resolve URLs

-Shortly prompting you to enable/disable unattended upgrades, the auto-install script will restart the openvpn service, causing a disruption in name resolution (ie. no longer able to access resources by their FQDN):
+Before prompting you to enable/disable unattended upgrades, the auto-install script restarts the OpenVPN service,
 ```
 $SUDO systemctl enable openvpn.service &> /dev/null
 $SUDO systemctl restart openvpn.service
 ```
+which may affect name resolution for the host.

-If this occurs, navigate to the ```/etc/resolv.conf```file, which will (likely) have no name servers specified.
-Add the following lines using sudo:
+If this occurs, navigate to the ```/etc/resolv.conf```file and add the following lines:
 ```
 nameserver 1.1.1.1
 nameserver 1.1.1.2